 Yes, and you can reuse them in many ways.
 Windows are not just for decoration!
 For example, a vintage window could be turned into an elegant picture frame with some paint or stain on it!
 You’ll never have to buy frames again!

 Old windows can be reused in many ways to create a space that is uniquely your own.
 Think of how much money you’ll save by being creative and using old windows as art, instead of buying new ones at the store.
 You could turn an older window into a picture frame or make it part of the design on your coffee table’s base (think: antique mirror)!

+Repurpose old windows and shutters is easier than you think and regardless of it is with and without glass.
 When you’re replacing old window shutters in Palo Alto, CA with new window shutters, it can be a dilemma to know what to do with the window shutters that are being removed.
 Don’t throw them away.
-If you’ve ever been to a repurposed items store, one of the most prominent things you’ll see as you enter the store are windows and window shutters.
+One of the most prominent things you’ll see as you enter the store are windows and window shutters.

 That’s because people use windows and window shutters to decorate or update their homes.
 There are a lot of ways to repurposed old window shutters.

 Using old window shutters in new ways to decorate your home is a creative way to get more life out of them at no to little extra cost.